 Rainscaping Small Grants Program

-- Multiple grants may be submitted and the criteria are as follows:
+Multiple Grants – Multiple grants may be submitted under the following criteria:

 - Each individual address counts as a separate property, excluding individual buildings that have more than one address.

 - One (1) representative must attend a Landowner Orientation Session within the current (2018-2019) or previous (2017-2018) program year for each property or organization with multiple properties.

 - For multi-family or duplex properties with a single property owner, you may submit an application for the total number of units (up to 4).

 - If there are multiple owners, EACH OWNER may submit one (1) application, totaling up to four (4). *NOTE – We do not recommend applying for a Green Roof for shared ownership of a multifamily home.

 - Each grant must be for a unique project, and each project must meet minimum requirements, as applicable.
 For example: a rain garden covering 100 square feet – would be one grant.
 A lawn alternative and pervious pavement area with a combined area of 100 square feet – would be a second grant.
 A large rain garden covering 200 square feet – would only be one grant.